-Level of service Performance measures 2021-2024 Performance outcomes Inspect all food premises, hairdressers, funeral homes, camping grounds and offensive All food premises are inspected according to their status of 9, 12 or 18-month frequency.
-2021-22 Inspections take place biennially.
-2020-21 Inspection target of 12 months last year, was not met. traders, ensuring they meet the Food Hygiene lers, ensuring they the Food Hygiene ulations 1974 and the limit the Food Hygiene ulations 1974 and the limit the Food Hygiene ulations 1974 and the limit the Food Hygiene limit the F 2021-22 Currently 27 premises due for inspection.
-Regulations 1974 and the Food Act 2014.
+Level of service Performance measures 2021-2024 Performance outcomes Inspect all food premises are inspected according to their status of 9, 12 or 18-month frequency.
+All food premises are inspected according to their 2021-22 Inspections take place biennially. ' 2020-21 Inspection target of 12 months last year, was not met. traders, ensuring they meet the Food Hygiene Inspect 100% of all hairdressers, funeral homes, 2021-22 Currently 27 premises due for inspection.
+Food Act 2014. offensive traders once camping grounds and offensive traders once annually for compliance.
 2020-21 Covid-19 caused operational constraints and 8 premises were overdue.